 Another one of the best weekend road trips from Brisbane is Boreen Point.
 Located in the Shire of Noosa, Boreen Point is a peaceful spot on the white sandy shores of Lake Cootharaba, which is the largest saltwater lake in Queensland.

 In terms of where to stay, campers have the option of either Boreen Point Campground or Habitat Noosa.
-Habitat Noosa is also perfect for non campers with a range of cabins as well as some gorgeous glamping options.
+Habitat Noosa is also perfect for non campers with a range of cabins and some gorgeous glamping options.

-Habitat has its own restaurant and café on site, or there is family friendly pub nearby, and of course you’re not too far away from downtown Noosa here either.
+Habitat has its own restaurant and café on site, or there is an excellent family friendly pub nearby (try the chicken parmi – my favourite!), and of course you’re not too far away from downtown Noosa here either.